 There is no entry fee to get into any of the sugarhouses.
 “Although some sugarmakers offer breakfasts that might have a small cost,” said Cory Ayotte, Communications Director for the Vermont Maple Sugar Makers’ Association.
 “Many places offer free samples, tours of the sugarhouse, and tours of the sugarbush.”

 As a reminder for RVers: Many sugarmakers live down dirt roads.
 Use your tow vehicles.

-The three-day Vermont Maple Festival is held annually in St. Albans, Vermont.
+Next year, the three-day Vermont Maple Festival is held in St. Albans, Vermont.
 Event organizers want you to come explore spring in Vermont and the many maple exhibits and food demonstrations, parade, live entertainment for the family, an antique show, craft and specialty food show.

 The festival is packed with dozens of events and activities to see and do.
 Click here for the complete schedule.

 Free entertainment is continuous during festival hours.
 Look for country bands, magicians, individual instrumentalists, classic ensembles, rock bands, and storytellers.
 Much of the Vermont Maple Festival is free and handicapped accessible.